kaso-gg/KasoGG/index.md

 ## Session Overview and Top Results
 **Click here for [FULL TABLE](https://www.kaso.gg/fullresults) and full [KILL FEED](https://www.kaso.gg/killfeed)**<br>

 Data updates ~5 minutes after each match.
 We had 9 matches with 65 unique people and the biggest lobby had 25 playing.
 There were 3 people who played every match.
 The highest XP level was 'sunshinehanne' at 295.
 The lowest XP was 'boskololez ttv' at 2, welcome to our lobby you GOAT!
 About 49.0% of us used girl skins.
-Guess what, we eliminated Five NPCs, they will be back next game though.
+Guess what, we eliminated five NPCs, they will be back next game though.
 One person was ANON mode, big sad.
 Nine people have donkey laugh in their locker emotes, HEE HAW!

 * Most common skins: Bonejamin(4), LennoxRose(4), MeowSkulls(4)<br>
 * Most common pickaxes: SigiloftheEmpire(5), LectrostaticImpactor(4), RoseLightDaggers(4)<br>